Information Analysis Master’s Degree Course

 During the duration of the Information Analysis graduate degree course, group dynamics and individual behavior in the development process are explored.
 Techniques for gathering and evaluating information requirements, methods for analyzing requirements, and the development of general logical design are examined and employed in major team exercises using real clients or online case studies.

 The analysis of complex data plays a critical role in research business and government.
 MSIS graduate students enrolled in the Information Analysis class will gain the knowledge on how to use powerful analytical tools, to uncover the meaning behind complex data sets.

 The Master’s in Science and Information Systems Information Analysis graduate degree course provides students with practical skills and analytical tools for approaching challenging information systems data analysis problems.
-Skills and knowledge acquired in this graduate level course are increasingly important in the various professional job markets.
+Skills and knowledge acquired in this graduate-level course are increasingly important in the various professional job markets.

 Contact Marist to learn more about enrolling in the Information Analysis course and earning your Master’s of Science in Information Systems graduate degree.
-The entire MSIS degree is available through our online or on-campus curriculum, allowing students a flexible platform for earning their Master’s degree while still pursing their career.
+The entire MSIS degree is available through our online or on-campus curriculum, allowing students a flexible platform for earning their Master’s degree while still pursuing their career.